What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Never overdo pushing or pulling actions with force as they may result in more damage.

-Step 6: Restart the water supply and test the results.
+Step 6: Switch on the water supply and test the result.

 Tools | Description |